Hawaii Facts For Kids 2023 (State Facts Must Read)

 Because of this, the island of Hawaii has grown by over 500 acres in the last 30 years!

-Hawaii is the only state with two official languages: English and Hawaiian.
+Hawaii state is a single state with two official languages: English and Hawaiian.

 United States facts.